GOVERNMENT

 The first federal co-op housing program was in place from 1973 to 1978.
 The Section 61 (formerly 34.18) program offered co-ops a 50-year mortgage at a fixed interest rate (usually 8%) along with a 10% capital grant that was earned over time.
 Housing charges varied between members.
 Some members paid more than the break-even 'rents' so that other, low-income members, could pay less (i.e. housing charges geared to income).

 The second federal co-op housing program was in place from 1979 to 1985.
 Canada Mortgage and Housing Corporation (CMHC) provided co-ops developed under the Section 95 (formerly 56.1) program a monthly subsidy to assist a minimum number of low-income members.
 The amount of subsidy available varied by co-op.
 The Section 95 program was the most successful in creating co-ops: more than 160 in BC were developed.
-(Many benefited from agreement extensions that running between 2016 and 2020.)
+(Many benefited from agreement extensions that ran between 2016 and 2020, and the successor Rental Assistance Program.)

 The third federal co-op housing program was in place from 1986 until 1992.
 It featured an innovative financing instrument known as the Index Linked Mortgage, a monthly mortgage subsidy from CMHC, and rent assistance for low-income members delivered by the province and cost-shared with CMHC for 30% to 50% of each co-op's households.